It could have been much, much worse.

 Last week, an oversized load on a flatbed semi-truck struck a bridge in Seattle.

 The truck was on bottom ramp, heading south on the Alaskan Way Viaduct.

 If you’re not familiar with the Viaduct, here’s what it looks like from the side.
 The oversized load was on the lower bridge.

-The truck driver hit the bridge supports with his load of giant metal spools.
+The driver of the oversized truck hit the bridge supports with his load of giant metal spools.
 The spools were about 12 feet in diameter, and 700-1000 pounds each, according to Seattle Police Department.

 One of the spools was tilted against the side rail, above the street below.

 If the spools had fallen, or the bridge cracked, the results could have been catastrophic.

 First of all, the truck driver and his employer Midwest Specialized Transportation failed to get a permit for driving on the Viaduct, which has a 14-foot height limit.